BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 }
 ```

-In the JS-Bin below, you'll find the same code - try modifying it: instead of just adding &lt;br&gt; tag at the end of each line, wrap each line in a &lt;p&gt; tag.
+In the CodePen below, you'll find the same code - try modifying it: instead of just adding &lt;br&gt; tag at the end of each line, wrap each line in a &lt;p&gt; tag.

 <!-- @link, "url" : "https://codepen.io/team/bcls/pen/XmmKgq", "text": "JavaScript Exercise 1" -->

 > Tip: all browsers include Developer Tools, one of which is a JavaScript console.
 You can dump any variable by including `console.log(variable_name)` in your code.
-And JS-Bins also include a console you can use in the same way.
+And CodePens also include a console you can use in the same way.

 <!-- @section -->